-80. Viet Nam noted that Norway's strengthened legal framework better ensured gender equality and improved living standards for indigenous peoples and minorities.
-Norway participated in education and training and international cooperation in the field of human rights, and was committed to the protection of vulnerable groups.
+80. Viet Nam noted that the strengthened legal framework in Norway better ensured gender equality and improved living standards for indigenous peoples and minorities.
+Norway participated in education, training and international cooperation in the field of human rights and was committed to the protection of vulnerable groups.